poplus/home-poplus/_posts/2014-12-17-popit-central-to-malaysian-transparency-efforts.md

 database is key to building applications and visulizations around them.

-Recent news on 3 deputy ministers on board of a government public corporate accepting honorariums along withi current and past 11 other directors stresses this point.
-We now can match this information and learn more about political history and which constituency this minister is from.
+Recent news on 3 deputy ministers on board of a government public corporate accepting honorariums along with current and past 11 other directors stresses this point.
+We will soon have ability to match this information and learn more about the political history and which constituency these ministers are from.
 [4]

-This will take a lot of effort, and Sinar Project is working with coalition of several local NGOs consisting of Transparency International Malaysia, Institute for Democracy and Economic Affairs, Citizens Network for Better Malaysia and Centre to Combat Corruption and Cronyism to
+This is a long term effort and resources, and Sinar Project is working with coalition of several local NGOs consisting of Transparency International Malaysia, Institute for Democracy and Economic Affairs, Citizens Network for Better Malaysia and Centre to Combat Corruption and Cronyism to